-Students build a biodegradable pot and plant a seed inside.
+In this activity, students build a biodegradable pot and plant seeds inside.

 By making a seedling pot out of an empty paper egg carton, or newspapers, you can reuse materials and help reduce greenhouse gas emissions associated with landfills.

 The biodegradable pot helps protect a seedling's root system before it is transplanted.
 Seedlings can then be transplanted outside once they are stronger.
 The pot, along with its seedling, can be placed in the ground.
 Biodegradable materials are capable of being decomposed by bacteria or other living organisms, so they will naturally break down in your garden soil after the seedling are planted, the plant grows.